-I grew up in a family that was centred around food, across the street from my grandparents (I’m Jewish, so both those things are not surprising).
+I grew up in a family that was centered around food, across the street from my grandparents (I’m Jewish, so both those things are not surprising).
 My grandmother, Honey Rackman (may she rest in peace), was a cross between Mother Teresa and Martha Stewart.
 A saint angel who volunteered her time as a teacher in Brooklyn’s worst neighbourhoods dedicated her life to helping women, yet also created the most beautiful home filled with love, good vibes, beauty, family, and amazing cooking.

 Each and every Friday dinner and Saturday lunch, my family would gather in my grandparents’ home for Shabbat meals.
 The energy in my grandmother’s home could be felt upon walking in the door – a dining room table set to the nines, a kitchen bustling with the female figures in our family and aromas that were wonders to the senses, whilst the men and kids lounged in the living room as we awaited my grandmother’s grand entrance down the stairs.